The Office of the Dean invites new and continuing Arts & Science chairs, academic directors & principals to attend the Academic Leadership Sessions.

 National Centre for Faculty Development & Diversity (NCFDD)

-The University of Toronto continues to maintain an institutional membership with the National Centre for Faculty Development and Diversity (NCFDD), a leading provider of professional development in higher education.
+The University of Toronto continues to maintain an institutional membership with the National Centre for Faculty Development & Diversity (NCFDD), a leading provider of professional development in higher education.
 Activate your membership in order to access on demand and live, webinars and resources.

 Office of the Vice-Provost, Faculty & Academic Life